ajulik1997/i14_laser/README.md

 #### Drivers and Packages

-This section highlights the packages and drivers that need to be installed or set up, either as dependencies by the server, or optional add-ons for easier developement and set-up.
+This section highlights the packages and drivers that need to be installed or set up, either as dependencies by the server, or optional add-ons for easier development and set-up.

 ##### Flashing '.hex' files to Arduino

 As of Arduino 1.6, it is possible to develop Arduino applications directly on the Raspberry Pi, although this is not recommended, as the newly released Arduino CLI has too many dependencies (up to 1GB, including a desktop environment, which is not necessary on a headless Raspberry Pi) for a system with limited storage and memory.
-Instead, it is recomended that all Arduino developement is carried out elsewhere, and the compiled `.hex` can be sent to the Raspperry Pi via `scp`, then flashed onto the Arduino from the Raspberry Pi using `avrdude`.
+Instead, it is recommended that all Arduino development is carried out elsewhere, and the compiled `.hex` can be sent to the Raspberry Pi via `scp`, then flashed onto the Arduino from the Raspberry Pi using `avrdude`.

 `avrdude` is a software for programming Atmel AVR controllers, such as the ATmega328 that is at the core of the Arduino Duo.
 At the time of writing, `avrdude` was available for download using `apt-get`: